 2.10 Pilots and syncword symbol location and modulation

 Pilot symbols are utilised for some of the VDE-SAT uplink and downlink PL burst waveforms.
 A pilot symbol is a single symbol with unity power mapped to the constellation point 1+j2.
-A generalized burst structure containing both uniformly repetitive syncword and regularly distributed single pilot symbols is visualised in Fig. 51.
+For waveforms utilising direct sequence spreading, the pilot symbols shall have a bit value of “1” before spreading.
+After spreading, the pilot symbols will utilise the same modulation as the rest of the waveform.
+A generalized burst structure containing both uniformly repetitive syncword and regularly distributed single pilot symbols is visualised in Fig. 50.

-Figure 51
+Figure 50